 Results

-In order to test whether the system is able to prevent an individual from voting twice, Liz Tucker developed a solution, in the form of an application that enforces smart contracts, that prevented her from voting twice.
+In order to test whether the system is able to prevent an individual from voting twice, we developed a solution, in the form of an application that enforces smart contracts, that prevented users from voting twice or redeeming votes that did not belong to them.
 The application that was

+Figure 1 - Overview of how votes are issued and redeemed.

 built for the Hyperledger network is used to issue one “vote” - in the form of a smart contract - to each user, by admin users on the network.
 The smart contract is only designed to be issued, and redeemed.
-Once it is redeemed, it may not be redeemed again, and without an issued “vote”, a user may not redeem a vote. them.
+Once it is redeemed, it may not be redeemed again, and without an issued “vote”, a user may not redeem a vote.
+A user also may not redeem a vote that does not belong to them.
 This process is detailed in Figure 1.

-Figure 1 - Overview of how votes are issued and redeemed.
+Each transaction takes up to five parameters.
+These include: voter, paperNumber, candidate, redeemingUsername, and issueDate.
+Each contract can only be redeemed by the user it’s issued to as the system checks the owner of the vote before setting the vote’s state as redeemed.
+This is shown in Figure 2.

+Figure 2 – Code for redeeming a vote

+Upon testing the final product, using the methodology described earlier, the first five users redeemed their votes without failure.
+The second set of users redeemed their vote their votes the first time without failure.
+When attempting to redeem each one a second time, the system produced the appropriate error code saying their votes had already been redeemed.
+This error code is depicted in Figure 3.
+One user also attempted to redeem a vote that belonged to another user which resulted in failure.
+It must be noted that because our system does not enforce unique vote numbers, it is currently possible to issue a vote with the same number twice therefore making it possible to redeem twice.
+This is a major flaw within the system’s current state.

+Figure 3 – Error code produced by the system when a user attempts to redeem the same vote twice

 Furthermore, for the network to run properly, new crypto-config material should be generated each time the network is booted up, using the generate.sh bash script.
 As is, generate.sh should only be run the first time the network is brought up, as each time the teardown script is run, it will run generate.sh as well.
 Much of the crypto-config materials are certificates needed by different members of the network.
 The start.sh script will make sure that the network isn’t currently running and then subsequently bring up the network, install the chaincode, and instantiate the chaincode.
 Also included in this project are stop.sh and teardown.sh.
 Stop.sh will pause the network and teardown.sh removes the network and its associated docker images and then regenerates crypto-config material.
 For more detailed documentation, please see the GitHub documentation.